naustica/openalex/README.md

-# Workflow for Processing and Loading OpenAlex snapshots into Google BigQuery
+# Workflow for Processing and Loading OpenAlex data into Google BigQuery

 This repository contains instructions on how to extract and transform OpenAlex data for data analysis with Google BigQuery.